Patchethium/e2k/README.md

 ### Pitch Accent Prediction

 We also provide an RNN model for pitch accent prediction.
-It's trained on about 700k entries from Unidic CWJ.
+It's trained on about 700k entries from [Unidic](https://clrd.ninjal.ac.jp/unidic/).
 You can use it independently for any katakana sequences.

 ```python
 from e2k import AccentPredictor as Ap